Ryan Maxwell

-Ryan Maxwell (born 18 May 1984) is an Irish football manager and former semi-professional footballer, who currently manages Welling United.
+Ryan Maxwell (born 18 May 1984) is a Northern Irish football manager and former semi-professional footballer, who currently manages Welling United.

 Maxwell previously played in the Scottish Football League for Hamilton Academical and Raith Rovers as well as a number of non-League football teams in England.
 He has also represented the Northern Ireland national under-21 football team.

 Club career

 Maxwell began his career as a youth player at Chelsea before moving onto Crystal Palace and Reading in 1999.
 He went on to join Isthmian League Premier Division club Grays Athletic in 2002.

 In 2003, he joined Scottish club Hamilton Academical making three appearances, two in the Scottish Second Division and one in the Scottish League Cup.
 The following season, 2004–05, he joined Raith Rovers in the Scottish First Division.
 He was released by mutual consent in January 2005 by manager Gordon Dalziel.

 Following his release from Raith, Maxwell subsequently joined Conference National club Dagenham & Redbridge.
 Failing to make an appearance for the Daggers, he went on to join Redbridge, and then joined Conference South outfit Basingstoke Town in August 2005.
 However, he made just two league appearances in August before he departed, and eventually joined Margate in October.

 In January 2006, Maxwell joined Bishop's Stortford on loan from Gravesend & Northfleet, making his début in the 3–1 away loss against Weymouth on 5 January.
 He signed for Welsh Premier League club Llanelli in the close season of 2006, featuring in their UEFA Cup qualifying ties.
 In the first leg of the first round of qualifying on 13 July against Swedish club Gefle IF, he came on as a 90th minute substitute for Craig Williams in the 1–2 away win.
 In the second leg on 27 July, Maxwell started the match before being substituted in injury time for Richard Appleby.
 The game finished 0–0, meaning Llanelli qualified 2–1 on aggregate.
 Llanelli were beaten 6–1 on aggregate in the second qualifying round by Danish club Odense BK.
 Maxwell received interest from Hartlepool but decided not to go on trial for family reasons.